daweiimmanuel/pseudocode-to-javascript-hard/README.md

 # pseudocode-to-javascript-hard

-harder case to turn pseudocodes into javascript
+harder cases to turn pseudocodes into javascript